3846masa/PROCONFileAPI_New/README.md

-# CTFileAPI
+# PROCONFileAPI
-File-based CTF-Question Serving API.
+File-based Procon-Question Serving API.

 ## How to use
 - Clone project.